MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-form-editor.md

     > [!div class="mx-imgBorder"]
     > ![Choose a template or skip the selection.](media/real-time-marketing-form-template-gallery.png)

 1. Now you can see the list of questions represented by **form fields**.
 The list of available fields can be found in the right pane and it includes all attributes of the selected target audience (entity).
-If you create a new custom attribute for the entity, it will be visible in this list and you can immediately use it as a field in your form.
-Please note that some system fields may be hidden, as these cannot be used in form.
-You can use the search bar in the list of fields to filter the field you are looking for.
+If you create a new custom attribute for the entity, it will be visible in this list, and you can immediately use it as a field in your form.
+Some system fields may be hidden, as they can't be used in form.
+You can use the search bar in the list of fields to filter the field you're looking for.

     Enter "name" into the search bar to find the "Last Name" field.